pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM/README.md

 ### Prerequisites

 - Python 3.9+
-- NVIDIA GPU with CUDA 12.4 recommended (CPU works but inference is slow)
+- An NVIDIA GPU with CUDA 12.4 is recommended (CPU is supported, but inference is slower)

-### 1. Clone and install
+### 1. Clone and Install

 ```bash
 git clone https://github.com/pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM.git